Scientology: Scientology, litigation, and the Internet

 In the 1990s, Miscavige's organization took action against increased criticism of Scientology on the Internet and online distribution of Scientology-related documents.
 Starting in 1991, Scientology filed fifty lawsuits against Scientology-critic Cult Awareness Network (CAN).
 Many of the suits were dismissed, but one resulted in $2 million in losses, bankrupting the network.
 At bankruptcy, CAN's name and logo were obtained by a Scientologist.
 A New Cult Awareness Network was set up with Scientology backing, which says it operates as an information and networking center for non-traditional religions, referring callers to academics and other experts.

 In a 1993 U.S. lawsuit brought by the Church of Scientology against former member Steven Fishman, Fishman made a court declaration which included several dozen pages of formerly secret esoterica detailing aspects of Scientologist cosmogony.
 As a result of the litigation, this material, normally strictly safeguarded and used only in Scientology's more advanced "OT levels", found its way onto the Internet.
-This resulted in a battle between the Church of Scientology and its online critics over the right to disclose this material, or safeguard its confidentiality.
-The Church of Scientology was forced to issue a press release acknowledging the existence of this cosmogony, rather than allow its critics "to distort and misuse this information for their own purposes".
-Even so, the material, notably the story of Xenu, has since been widely disseminated and used to caricature Scientology, despite the Church of Scientology's vigorous program of copyright litigation.
+This resulted in a battle between the Scientology organization and its online critics over the right to disclose this material, or safeguard its confidentiality.
+The organization was forced to issue a press release acknowledging the existence of this cosmogony, rather than allow its critics "to distort and misuse this information for their own purposes".